YuLab-RU/CFB_book/_build/html/_sources/content/01_introduction.md

 Python comes in two major versions, Python 2 and 3.
 This course will use Python 3.
 Python 2 is no longer supported, however you might still find many Python 2 materials and examples on-line; therefore please be aware.

 This course will be running on [Google Colab](https://colab.research.google.com), a free Jupyter Notebook environment that runs on Google’s cloud servers.
 You will need to sign in with a Google account - your personal Google account is perfectly fine for this.
 Additional files that you will need for the exercises are shared with you using Google Drive.
-Use [this guide](https://brightspace.ru.nl/d2l/le/content/333118/Home) to access Google Drive files from Google Colab.
+See "Google Colab and Google Drive" on Brightspace for a step-by-step guide to set these up.

 ## To run Python on your local computer (optional)